 Privatization of schools in Pakistan & who pays?

 In recent decades, there has been a strong move to establish private education in Pakistan.
 More than 40% of students in primary and secondary school now attend private schools.
-Private schools have a greater accountability to fee paying parents, and therefore demonstrated better education.
+Private schools have greater accountability to fee-paying parents and therefore demonstrated better education.
 As a result, some provincial governments have outsourced their public schools to public-private partnerships and non-government organizations.
 For example, The Citizens Foundation is one of the leading NGOs in Pakistan, that has established primary and secondary schools to deliver quality education.
 In 2016, it was reported that TCF took over more than 80 government schools across Pakistan with the responsibility of managing the schools, investing in curriculum development, teacher training, and monitoring and evaluation to increase enrolment and performance.
 While TCF has made enormous strides and is slowly contributing to changing the face of educational institutions for the poor, TCF schools cater primarily to impoverished members of society, charging them a nominal fee.
 At the moment, TCF schools are currently oversubscribed with long waiting lists, and there is a growing need for additional schools.

 Meanwhile, parents from moderate incomes subscribe to established independent schools (non-NGO) where the fee structure is significantly higher.
 Most parents invest in these private institutions for primary and secondary education based on their performance and delivery.
 However, this comes with a significant cost.
 If the family circumstances change it can alter the financial status of the parents.
-The loss of a family member, decline in father’s income, change in family dynamics, etc can hamper their ability to continue to send their children to school.
+The loss of a family member, the decline in father’s income, change in family dynamics, etc can hamper their ability to continue to send their children to school.
 What was once affordable becomes impossible to maintain.
 Families can struggle to fund the cost of education of a single child, leave alone families that have more than 2 or 3 children.
-Where there is no family support, these students are forced to drop out, severely compromising their education, and future career prospects.
+Where there is no family support, these students are forced to drop out, severely compromising their education and future career prospects.

 How TRMT Can Help?

-TRMT aim to equalize the opportunities available to all students regardless of financial means.
+TRMT aims to equalize the opportunities available to all students regardless of financial means.
 Our goal is not just to provide access to an education — but to provide equal access to the highest quality education.